PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 terminates deterministically.
 Risky rewrites use the transactional mode and must leave the graph unchanged when invariant validation fails.

+`GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
+ONNX rewriters notify node input/output updates and node registration/removal;
+ModelIR rewriters can replace inputs/outputs or insert/remove operators while producer, consumer, duplicate-producer, and operator-position indices remain consistent.
+A full `refresh()` is retained only for compatibility with external mutations that bypass these APIs.
+Lineage-aware graph mutation helpers accept an optional ModelIR index and update it atomically.

 Operator additions keep capability validation and lowering in the same op-family module.
 Do not add model-name checks.
 A model-specific failure should be reduced to a semantic graph pattern with explicit guards and a focused ONNX